 - Fruit infused water

 These are the best ways to keep your skin hydrated from the inside out.
-Try fruits that are known for their high water content, like watermelon and strawberries.
-Make sure that you’re getting plenty of water throughout the day to help your skin bounce back.
+Try fruits known for their high water content, like watermelon and strawberries.
+Ensure you get plenty of water throughout the day to help your skin bounce back.

 Hydrating Skin From The Outside

-Sometimes, you need something a little more than just drinking water and eating some fruit.
-You know that you’re hydrated, but your skin is displaying symptoms of dehydration.
-This is especially true in areas where there are harsh winters that are known for drying out the skin.
+Sometimes, you need something more than just drinking water and eating fruit.
+You know that you’re hydrated, but your skin displays dehydration symptoms.
+This is especially true in areas with harsh winters known for drying out the skin.
 These tips can help you keep your skin hydrated externally.

 Pick Up A Humidifier

 A humidifier puts more moisture into the air.
 These are often recommended to help soothe skin conditions like eczema that cause dry, irritated skin.
 Putting more moisture into the air in your home can be especially helpful to combat dry winter air.

 Lotion is designed to help lock in moisture.
-Thicker lotions are not always absorbed by the skin, but instead, they create a barrier on top of the skin.
+The skin does not always absorb thicker lotions; instead, they create a barrier on top of the skin.
 This helps keep moisture locked inside.
 Using facial lotions as a final step in your skincare routine can be very beneficial.
-However, it’s important to note that if you’re working on hydrating the skin using external methods throughout the day that barrier can prevent some of the moisture from getting to your skin.
+However, it’s important to note that if you’re working on hydrating the skin using external methods throughout the day, that barrier can prevent some moisture from getting to your skin.